bzawad/dungeon_explorer/README.md

 ## 🎮 Gameplay Features

 - 🧱 **Procedural Map Generation**
-  - Standard dungeons, caverns, outdoor wilderness, and ruins
+  - Dungeons, caverns, outdoor, and cities
-  - Room-level themes that define aesthetics and feature spawns
+  - **Map themes:** one named preset per generated area (wall/floor art, fog, monster and feature spawn tables); features spawn in rooms but do not use separate per-room themes
   - Traps, locked doors, fountains, bookshelves, statues, and more

 - 🌫️ **Fog of War & Light Radius**
-  - Darkness restricts vision in indoor areas
-  - Torches light a circular area; outdoor areas have full visibility
-  - Future: Torch inventory limits and magical light sources
+  - Each **theme** sets `fog_type` (`dark`, `dim`, or `daylight`); limited visibility and torch radius apply when the theme is not daylight
+  - Outdoor and some town themes use daylight-style visibility; many dungeons and caverns use dim or dark fog

 - ⚔️ **Turn-Based Combat**
   - One action per turn: move, attack, or interact
   - Surprise attacks, evasion rolls, combat log narration
-  - Future: Ranged weapons, spells, companions

 - 👁️ **Monsters & NPCs**
-  - About **100** monsters with stats, behaviors, and spawn conditions (defined in `lib/dungeon/monster.ex`)
+  - **100** monster entries with stats, behaviors, and spawn conditions (defined in `lib/dungeon/monster.ex`)
-  - NPCs (e.g. merchants, innkeepers) provide services or rumors
-  - Hostile/friendly flag system for dialog vs combat
+  - **`hunts_player?`** controls whether wandering monsters pursue the player; merchants, innkeepers, and similar use the same stat structs with encounter/dialog flows for services and rumors where applicable

 - 📜 **Quests & Rumors**
   - Special features may reveal a rumor to track down a named item
   - Quest completion gives powerful loot and XP
-  - Future: Procedural quest generation with more types and rewards

 - 💰 **Items & Inventory**
-  - Weapons, armor, rings, potions, food, torches, magical artifacts
+  - Healing potions, food, torches, loot, and magic items; wearables and combat bonuses come from the special-item list (plus base attack/AC from talents and level)
-  - Wearable slots: hand, torso, finger, back, etc.
+  - Wearable slots: weapon, torso, finger, back, container, etc.; the highest-XP item per slot counts for stats
-  - Inventory limits with exceptions (e.g., Bag of Holding)
+  - Collected magic items are stored in an open-ended list—there is no inventory cap or Bag of Holding overflow logic (the Bag is equippable in the container slot like other gear, not extra capacity)

 - 🗺️ **Map Print & PNG Export**
   - Printer-friendly and downloadable maps for VTT or archiving